THE STORY OF THE PERFECT LEGO SPACE COLLECTION!

 Five years roll by...

 In 2009, I lost my Art Direction job, and needed some financial help.
 Even though I was no longer interested in collecting or building Lego models, I still knew enough about the hobby to make extra money selling parts & sets in the shop.
-So Dave's Brick Space re-opened its doors, and after a couple years my wife Lee-Ann and I built it up to be the largest shop in my home state of Connecticut!
-It is now my full time job (aside from some freelance art projects), and we have huge plans to keep growing!
+So Dave's Brick Space re-opened its doors, and after a couple years, I built it up to be the largest Bricklink shop in my home state of Connecticut!
+It became my full time job (aside from some freelance art projects), with fervent plans to keep growing.

 So there's the whole story.
 Millions of pieces & thousands of sets have passed through my fingers.
-I am keenly interested in the lore of old & new sets across all themes, and Lee-Ann and I are always on the lookout for good deals that we can pass down to our customers.
 I guess I needed that collection after all... without it, I wouldn't have had the interest, connections, and the knowledge base to help build a successful Lego resale business.

 I hope this story was as entertaining to read as it was for me to live!
 See you 'round the shop. :o)